French flûte Espérance (1781)

 Espérance (/fr/) was a Rhône-class flûte of the French Navy, launched in 1781 and later reclassified as a frigate.
-She earned fame as one of the ships of Bruni d'Entrecasteaux's expedition.
-The Australian town of Esperance and Esperance Bay in Western Australia were named after her.
+She earned fame as one of the ships of Bruni d'Entrecasteaux's expedition of 1791–92.
+Esperance Bay in Western Australia was named after her (and the later town of Esperance).
 She was sold for breaking up in 1794.